 - About 90 acres of wetlands restored in and around the lake

-- More than 120 unique bird species documented at or near Onondaga Lake, a priority Audubon Important Bird Area
+- One hundred thirty unique bird species documented at or near Onondaga Lake, a priority Audubon Important Bird Area